In Praise of Pleasure

 The realization of impermanence is paradoxically the only thing we can hold onto, perhaps our only lasting possession.
 It is like the sky, or the earth.
 No matter how much everything around us may change or collapse, they endure.
 Say we go through a shattering emotional crisis … our whole life seems to be disintegrating … our husband or wife suddenly leaves us without warning.
 The earth is still there; the sky is still there.
 Of course, even the earth trembles now and again, just to remind us we cannot take anything for granted … [click on title for the rest of the post]

-Professional denial is a form of retraumatization
+Professional denial is retraumatization

 Anyway -- any mental health professional that doesn't recognize that the mental health system is rife with potential abuse and harm is dangerous to those who've already been harmed and to many who may yet be harmed.
 There are many folks in the system at this point that actually do understand the reality.
 Times are, indeed, changing.
 I see lots of reason to hope.
 I have many friends who are working in and out of the system as knowledgable and competent professionals. … [click on title for the rest of the post]